flyteorg/flyte/docs/deployment/configuration/performance.rst

      - This config uses a trick in etcD to minimize number of redundant loops in FlytePropeller, thus improving free slots.
      - ``propeller.workflowStore.policy``.
 Default value: ``ResourceVersionCache``.

-While the default value is generally preferred, a further explanation is needed so you can make informed decisions.
+While the default value is generally the best option, a further explanation is needed so you can make informed decisions.

+**ResourceVersionCache**

 Kubernetes stores the definition and state of all the resources under its management on ``etcd``, a fast, distributed and consistent key-value store.
 Every resource has a ``resourceVersion`` field representing the version of that resource as stored in ``etcd``.